Follow us on... FB FB Search the site...

 Flag 1.
 Tignes (France)

 If you were going to have to put your house on which Alpine resort would have good snow cover for long periods of the season then Tignes is the one you'd pick.
-The ski resort is actually made up of five villages, the height of three of them is 2100m, and this is one of the key factors, along with the top height of the pistes - 3750m, a couple of stats that not many resorts can match.
+The ski resort is actually made up of five villages, the height of three of them is 2100m, and this is one of the key factors, along with the top height of the pistes - 3750m, that make Tignes such a great resort for those wanting guarantees of decent snow cover.
+These are a couple of stats that not many other resorts can match.

 Flag 2.
 Val Thorens (France)

-When it comes to reliable, extensive skiing terrain, few places can rival Europe's highest resort.
-As well as the altitude advantage, Val Thorens also has a high proportion of north-facing slopes and access to not one but two glaciers.
-If there's no snow at Val Thorens it's highly likely that there's no snow elsewhere in Europe !
+When it comes to reliable, extensive, skiing terrain, few places can rival Europe's highest resort.
+As well as the altitude advantage, Val Thorens also has a high proportion of north-facing slopes and access to not one, but two glaciers.
+If there's no snow at Val Thorens towards the end of the season then it's highly likely that there's no snow elsewhere in the rest of Europe !

 Flag 3.
 Val d'Isere (France)